whisperpine/python-container-demo/README.md

 ```

 Without the help of [nix-direnv](https://github.com/nix-community/nix-direnv),
-the `nix develop` needs to be run mannually every time:
+the `nix develop` needs to be run manually every time:

 ```sh
 # `nix develop` needs to be run every time you `cd` in.